Two Comets in October?

 Uranus rise and set in Neumayer-Station III

-Uranus is visible during most of the night, but it is best viewed in the late evening hours after sunset.
+Uranus is visible more than 2 hours during the polar night.
 It is very close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
 Make sure to get an unobstructed view with as little light pollution as possible.
-You may need binoculars.
+You may need binoculars, but only use them when sun is down.

 Time: